pablos-here/nbiff/src/README.md

 ## Development configuration

-The code is written such that the configuration files found in the top-level `dev` directory have precedence.
+The code is written such that the configuration files found in the top-level `dev/` directory have precedence over the system/user configuration files.

 Use the configuration files found in `src/conf/` as a basis from which to tailor your development environment.
-These files are heavily documented.
+These files have extensive documentation.

-Below is my development tree:
+Below is a sample development tree (found at the same level as `src/`):
 <pre>
 └─▬ $ tree -F --dirsfirst dev/
 dev/